aratomo-arazon/WFLite/doc/Condition.md

-Condition
+# Condition

-===
+## Description

 Condition is an element expressing any condition and returns a boolean value.
-Examples of using the predefined Conditions are shown below.
+Examples of using the predefined conditions are shown below.

 <pre><code>var v1 = new AnyVariable() { Value = true };
 var v2 = new AnyVariable() { Value = 1 };